Kate Middleton News: Kate ‘Taking The Reins,’ Honors London Attack Victims

 Kate’s words were particularly apt because she was addressing Best Beginnings, a group of professionals who work to promote the “psychological well-being of parents and their children.”

-Over the last six years of Middleton’s life, the 35-year-old has become increasingly confident in her role as Duchess of Cambridge, wife of Prince William, who is second in line to the throne.
+Over the last six years, the 35-year-old has become increasingly confident in her role as Duchess of Cambridge, wife of Prince William, who is second in line to the throne.
 E!
 Online writes that Kate is now “firmly taking the reins of her own royal life,” and her behavior on the day after the London attacks is an example of Middleton’s developing leadership.

 The outlet referred to an interview about Kate Middleton and Prince William on Today with royal watcher Victoria Arbiter.
-Arbiter said that the change from young, inexperienced new princess to eventual queen of Great Britain is deliberately slow, but that Kate is completely committed to doing the job well.
+Arbiter said that the change from young, inexperienced new princess to eventual queen of England is deliberately slow, but that Kate is completely committed to doing the job well.

 “We’re definitely seeing a transition in progress.
 The royal family doesn’t leave anything to chance.”